 The Fear They Won’t Be Taken Seriously

-Women have come a long way in terms of independence and earning power over the last 50 years, but many women still see investing and money management services as an industry geared towards men.
+Women have come a long way in terms of independence and earning power over the last 50 years, but many women still see investing and wealth management services as an industry geared toward men.
 This view can leave women feeling intimidated and concerned about how financial professionals will treat them.
 The good news is that their fears are often unfounded, but women may feel more confident simply by learning more about finances or by working with a female financial advisor.

 The Fear of Running Out of Money

 Both men and women are afraid of outliving retirement savings, but women find it a much more pressing concern for one simple reason: women tend to outlive men by as much as five years.
 This means women, on average, will require almost a fifth more in their nest eggs than their spouses.
 Women who think that they don’t have a significant retirement fund may want to work longer and wait until they are entitled to receive their maximum Social Security benefits before retiring.

 No one looks forward to a spouse passing away, but the death of a husband can have severe financial repercussions for many women.
 This is particularly true for women whose husbands were the primary earner in the family.
 A wife can ease her economic apprehension by getting more involved in money matters as soon as possible.
 The first step is finding out about all the family’s accounts and investments to make sure she will have full access in the event of her husband’s death.
 It is also a good idea to take out a life insurance policy for the husband.
 Some experts suggest having a minimum policy that can cover between 6 and 10 times what would be the lost annual earnings, plus enough money to pay off any outstanding debts.